Emanuel Schikaneder

 Emanuel Schikaneder (born Johann Joseph Schickeneder; 1 September 1751 – 21 September 1812) was a German impresario, dramatist, actor, singer, and composer.
-He wrote the libretto of Wolfgang Amadeus Mozart's opera The Magic Flute and was the builder of the Theater an der Wien.
+He wrote the libretto of Mozart's opera Die Zauberflöte and was the builder of the Theater an der Wien.
 Peter Branscombe called him "one of the most talented theatre men of his era".
-Aside from Mozart, he worked with Salieri, Haydn and Beethoven.

 Early years

-Schikaneder was born in Straubing in Bavaria to Joseph Schickeneder and Juliana Schiessl.
+Schikaneder was born in Straubing in the Electorate of Bavaria in the Holy Roman Empire to Joseph Schickeneder and Juliana Schiessl.
 Both of his parents worked as domestic servants and were extremely poor.
 They had a total of four children: Urban (born 1746), Johann Joseph (died at age two), Emanuel (born 1751 and also originally named Johann Joseph), and Maria (born 1753).
 Schikaneder's father died shortly after Maria's birth, at which time his mother returned to Regensburg, making a living selling religious articles from a wooden shed adjacent to the local cathedral.

 Schikaneder received his education at a Jesuit school in Regensburg as well as training in the local cathedral as a singer.
 As a young adult, he began to pursue his career in the theater, appearing with Andreas Schopf's theatrical troupe around 1773 and performing opera, farce, and Singspiel.
 Schikaneder danced at a court ballet in Innsbruck in 1774, and the following year his Singspiel Die Lyranten was debuted there.
 This was a great success and was performed frequently in the following years.
 Schikaneder was the librettist, composer, and principal singer, a versatility he would continue to exhibit throughout his career.